NihalMishra01/21-Days-SQL-Challenge/README.md

 > **"GROUP BY transforms data into business intelligence by revealing patterns and trends."**

 - GROUP BY creates categories for aggregate calculations
-- Multiple aggregate functions (SUM, COUNT) can be combined in one query
+- Multiple aggregate functions can be combined
-- Percentage calculations require careful handling: (part / total) * 100
+- Percentage calculations require careful handling
-- ROUND() ensures readable decimal precision for business metrics
+- ROUND() ensures readable decimal precision
-- ORDER BY with aggregates helps identify top/bottom performers
+- ORDER BY with aggregates identifies top/bottom performers
-- 100.0 in calculations forces float division for accurate percentages

 #### 📸 Code Snippet